 2. Glass Meal Prep Food Storage Containers

-There are alternatives to plastic food storage containers to consider such as these glass food meal prep and storage containers from Amazon.
+There are alternatives to Tupperware containers to consider, such as these glass food meal prep and storage containers.
 We just bought one five-pack and went back to order more – they’re that good!
 The 30oz size is perfect for individual meals or salads making meal prep a snap.
 Plus, you can cook it up in the glass container and eat from it too!!
 Easy clean-up!

 Swap your household cleaners (ASAP)

-Even if you have no allergy or skin sensitivity you may want to consider using cleaners or other less harmful substances in your home.
-The chemicals found throughout our supermarkets and to clean kitchens and bathrooms can have serious consequences on our immune system and can be especially dangerous for those living with chronic illnesses.
+Even if you have no allergy or skin sensitivity, consider using less harmful cleaners in your home.
+The chemicals found throughout our supermarkets and in kitchens and bathroom products can have a severe impact on our immune system and can be especially dangerous for those living with chronic illnesses.

 - Phthalates